ognjen-simic/chess-engine-in-cpp/README.md

 ## Current Features

 - Bitboard-based representation for each piece type
-- Legal move generation for every piece
+- Legal move generation for every piece, castling and en passant
 - User input using standard algebraic notation (e.g. g1f3)
 - Capturing the opponent’s pieces
 - Turn switching between White and Black

 ## Upcoming Features

-- Castling logic
 - Check, checkmate, and stalemate detection
 - Minimax algorithm with a basic evaluation function
 - UCI connection to Lichess for playing against other bots